constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

       * The Calkin-Wilf tree
    * Gosper's algorithm for continued fraction arithmetic
       * Macsyma / Maxima Computer Algebra System

+Unfortunately, contemporary mainstream math education focuses nearly all of it's time on answers #2 and #4, and maybe a little time on answer #1, whereas it's really worth spending time on each topic.

 ## Symmetry Group of the Square